 With all of the new windshield manufacturers coming into the market today, it is important for you, the rider, to have some level of comfort knowing that these companies are using quality materials that comply with established safety standards set and revised within the USA for more than 80 years.
 Just like helmets, the material used to manufacture motorcycle windshields is subject to Department of Transportation (DOT) certification.
-One of the first steps we took when starting our business was finding the correct plastic that met not only American National Standard institute’s requirements for Safety Glazing Materials but followed the Federal Motor Vehicle Safety Standards and Regulations.
+One of the first steps we took when starting our business was finding the correct plastic that met not only American National Standard institute’s requirements for Safety Glazing Materials but followed the National Highway Traffic Safety Administration requirements for Motorcycle manufacturers.
 Upon finding a supplier for the high quality material we researched, we then applied for a DOT number to validate our choices.
 This assures you, the motorcyclist, that we are using plastic that complies with the many tests conducted to measure the safety of the material.

 Tests conducted include:

 Light transmittance: the % of light that will be allowed through the material to determine clarity

 Fracturing: used to verify that the fragments produced by fracture of the material to minimize the risk of injury

 Impact: (variable Temperature Ball Drop) used to determine the behavior of the material when impacted by a small hard object at high and low temperatures

 Simulated Weathering: used to determine whether the material will withstand exposure to simulated weathering conditions over an extended period of time

 Abrasion resistance: used to determine whether the surface of the material mounted on the vehicle has a certain minimum resistance to abrasion